NocesAdrian/Homepage/README.md

 If you’d like to contribute or suggest improvements, feel free to fork this repository and submit a pull request.

 ## License
-This project is open-source and available under the [MIT License](LICENSE).
+This project is open-source and available under the [APACHE License](LICENSE).

 ---